sydlyn/RelationalAlgebraCompiler/docs/grammar_syntax.md

 **Notes on Operation Types**

-- Database operations: functions to help manage saved tables
+- Database operations: functions to help manage saved virtual views and available tables.
 - Unary operations: operate on a **single table**.
 - Set operations: combine **two tables with the same schema**.
 - Merge operations: combine **two tables**, typically on related keys or conditions.